nextlevelshit/web-coding-classes/WCC-Glossary/README.md

 ### Server

->A server is a software or hardware offering a service to a user, usually referred to as client.
+> A server is a software or hardware offering a service to a user, usually referred to as client.
 A hardware server is a shared computer on a network, usually powerful and housed in a data center.
 A software server (often running on a hardware server) is a program that provides services to client programs or a user interface to human clients.

 Source: https://developer.mozilla.org/en-US/docs/Glossary/Server

 ### Server-side

+### Service Worker

 ### (CSS) Specificity

 ### Stack Overflow

+### SVG

 ## T

+### Template

+### Template engine

 ### TypeScript (TS)